 Systemic lupus erythematosus is an autoimmune disease that is classified as a collagenosis, a disease that affects the connective tissue.
 Within the group of collagenoses, it is associated with the spectrum of rheumatic diseases.

 Epidemiology of Lupus

 Women of childbearing age constitute about 90% of the affected patients.
-Highest prevalence is observed in African-American and Afro-Caribbean women.
-The overall prevalence of SLE in the US varies from 20 to 150 per 100,000 women.
+The highest prevalence is observed in African-American and Afro-Caribbean women.
+The prevalence of SLE in the US ranges from 20 to 150 per 100,000 women.